andrewabarca/bizible.en/help/configuration-and-setup/bizible-and-salesforce/how-bizible-and-salesforce-interact.md

 Let's take a high-level look at the relationship between Bizible and Salesforce.

-## Salesforce and Bizible&nbsp; {#salesforce-and-bizible}
+## Salesforce and Bizible  {#salesforce-and-bizible}

-Once the Bizible account is created and Salesforce is connected, Bizible will begin pushing marketing data&nbsp;into the CRM instance as long as the Bizible managed package is installed.
+Once the Bizible account is created and Salesforce is connected, Bizible will begin pushing marketing data into the CRM instance as long as the Bizible managed package is installed.
 If it's not, Bizible will not write any data, but it will read information from your SFDC instance.

 ![](assets/1-3.png)